The best arguments in the world won’t change a person’s heart. The only thing that can do that is a good story.

 A career of decades spanning across film, TV and theatre, Gets is known for his work in CAROLINE IN THE CITY and HBO’s GREY GARDENS.

 Featured in over 200 titles across film, TV, voice over and commercial, known for her SAG Award winning work in MAD MEN and RED with Bruce Willis.

-Starting at a young age in Disney’s THE ROOKIE, Chris has since appeared in THE MAZE RUNNER and THE STANFORD EXPERIMENT on NETFLIX.
+Starting at at a young age in Disney’s THE ROOKIE, Chris has since appeared in THE MAZE RUNNER and THE STANFORD EXPERIMENT and now stars as the lead in THE BLOCK ISLAND SOUND on NETFLIX.

 SAG Award Winner and Three-Time Primetime Emmy Nominee